-God of War is an action-adventure video game franchise that has been developed by Santa Monica Studio and published by PlayStation PC LLC, available for PS4 and PS5 only.
-So far, players are quite liking this game according to reviews.
-However, it seems that just like other titles, it’s also having some issues with the gameplay.
+God of War is an action-adventure video game franchise developed by Santa Monica Studio and published by PlayStation PC LLC, available for PS4 and PS5 only.
+So far, players quite like this game, according to reviews.
+However, it seems that, like other titles, it’s also having some issues with the gameplay.
 Some reports are coming that the God of War is Crashing on PS4 / PS5 Consoles.

-It seems that there can be several possible reasons behind the startup crashing issue on the PlayStation consoles while trying to launch the God of War game.
-Somehow the problem is appearing to you due to several reasons or conflicts that can be fixed manually from your end.
-It seems that there is nothing to do from the game developers’ end because it’s specific to the software conflict or cache data issue.
+There seem to be several possible reasons behind the startup crashing issue on the PlayStation consoles while trying to launch the God of War game.
+Somehow the problem appears to you due to several reasons or conflicts that can be fixed manually from your end.
+There seems to be nothing to do from the game developers’ end because it’s specific to the software conflict or cache data issue.

 Fix: God of War Crashing on PS4 / PS5 Consoles

 Luckily, here we’ve shared with you a couple of possible workarounds that should gonna help you out.
 So, without wasting any more time, let’s get into it.

 We’ll ask our readers to test out the internet connection properly.
 Although some of the affected console users may ask that what is the relation between an internet and game launching?
 We should mention that whenever you install a new game on your console or even on the PC, it requires additional game data or packs to be installed on the device using an internet connection.

 So, if there is no internet connection or your Wi-Fi network isn’t working then the chances are high that your half-installed game won’t gonna run or even launch properly on the console whatsoever. try testing out the internet connection speed and stability.
 If there is an issue with the network, try switching to a different network or use a mobile hotspot to test out the feature.